First Time Offenders in Tarrant County, Texas

 Statewide Criminal Justice Recidivism and Revocation Rates — This 2013 report by the Legislative Budget Board contains various statistics relating to adult and juvenile recidivism and revocation.
 Key findings address arrest and incarceration trends, offense type, age, time to rearrest, and revocation trends.
 An appendix also compares reincarceration rates in Texas to those of other states.

-Find a Lawyer for First-Time Offenses in Fort Worth, TX
+Find a Lawyer for First-Time Offenses in Tarrant County and Fort Worth, TX

-If you are facing criminal charges for the first time in your life, don’t go to court expecting mercy from the prosecutor handling your case.
+If you are facing criminal charges, don’t go to court expecting mercy from the prosecutor handling your case.
 Get legal representation as soon as possible so you can achieve the best possible outcome with the fewest penalties.

 Townsend, Gebhardt & Eppes, PLLC aggressively defends clients with no prior arrests in the greater Fort Worth area, including Arlington, Weatherford, Cleburne, and many surrounding communities in North Central Texas.
 Call 817-502-3600 or complete an online form so our attorneys can review your case during a free initial consultation.